Find the Best Things

 ZooLights, Phoenix, AZ

-Over the last 25 years, ZooLights has become the de facto holiday tradition around Phoenix.
+For over 25 years, ZooLights has become the de facto holiday tradition around Phoenix.
 Hosted by the Phoenix Zoo and presented by SRP, ZooLights is an epic display of holiday lights in an exotic setting.
-Come to the zoo after dark, grab some hot cocoa and walk around as millions of lights illuminate the park.
+Come to the zoo after dark, grab some hot cocoa, and walk around as millions of lights illuminate the park.
 ZooLights is set up with hundreds of light displays, including a three-story holiday tree and a lakeside music-in-motion show.
-ZooLights runs annually from Thanksgiving until early January and ticket prices vary.
+ZooLights runs annually from Thanksgiving until early January, and ticket prices vary.

 Arizona Snowbowl and Sunrise Ski Park, Flagstaff and Greer, AZ